remotion-dev/remotion/packages/docs/docs/lambda/getsites.md

 #### `serveUrl`

 URL of the deployed site.
-You can pass it into `renderVideoOnLambda()` to render a video.
+You can pass it into `renderMediaOnLambda()` to render a video or audio.

 ### `buckets`